unisave-cloud/asset/docs/folder-structure.md

         - UnisavePreferencesFile.json
             > Contains configuration data
     - UnisaveFixture
         > Contains automated tests.
-See the README.md inside.
+See the `Unisave fixture test suite` docs.
 ```

 The important folder is `Assets/Unisave/Scripts` which contains the code